 Basically, reCAPTCHA can require that someone trying to access a website proves they are human, usually by ticking a box identifying themself as “not a robot”.
 This adds an extra layer of security to the site by preventing access to unwanted bots whose intentions may not be entirely honourable.
 It provides a ready alternative to the existing Magento CAPTCHA module.

-All in all, Magento 2.3 marks a significant step forward in Magento’s development and underlines its unassailable position as the world’s most complete eCommerce solution.
+All in all, this update marks a significant step forward in Magento’s development and underlines its unassailable position as the world’s most complete eCommerce solution.
 The potential of PWAs is of course a source of particular excitement for the forward thinking online business.